avnik/CV/CV.md

 * Operating systems: Linux, Sun Solaris, NetBSD - deep knowledge of system management in unix systems.
-  - Proficient knowledge of Nix package manager and NixOS Linux distribution, contributing to nixpkgs.
+  - Proficient knowledge of Nix package manager and NixOS Linux distribution, contributing to nixpkgs, develop custom systems based on NixOS.
   - Deep knowledge of Debian/GNU Linux package management and configuration system.
+  - Familiar with other major Linux distributions (both deb- and rpm- based systems, as well as less common)
-  - Knowledge of DevOps (familiar with salt and ansible, basic knowlege of others).
+  - Knowledge of DevOps (familiar with Salt and Ansible, Terraform, basic knowlege of others systems).
   - Expirience of bug triaging.

 * Python (11 years of experience):
     - WSGI stack.
     - Buildout, and other python-based deploying technologies.
-    - Twisted (asynchronous servers, clients and process dispatchers)
+    - Twisted, asyncio, gevent (asynchronous servers, clients and process dispatchers)
     - SQLAlchemy (custom types, extensions)
-    - Web frameworks (pyramid, flask, tornado)
+    - Web frameworks (Pyramid, Flask, Tornado)

 * Haskell (1 year of experience)
     - Development of command-line tools, parsers, serializers.
     - Modern Haskell-based web stacks (servant, yesod, wai).
-    - Knowledge of stack, cabal, and all other related tooling.
+    - Knowledge of Stack, Cabal, and all other related tooling.

 * Nix/NixOS (2 years of experience)
     - Proficient packaging various open-source software, as well as knowledge how to